Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build a Message Queue Client - Kafka, SQS or your favorite
 - Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase
 - Build a graph protocol or Dune Analytics integration to query based on on-chain events
-- Build a LLM Cloud Function with Picone Vector DB and Open AI for personalization based on wallet & on-chain events & more
+- Build a generalized LLM Cloud Function with Picone Vector DB and Open AI / any other vendor for personalization based on wallet & on-chain events
+- Build an OpenAI client, to pass through your custom prompt and on-chain data to ChatGPT for on-demand AI customization
-- Build on-chain automation for Account Abstraction wallets such as Rollup.id, Pimlico
+- Build Account Abstraction automation for wallet infrastructure such as Rollup.id, Pimlico
+- Build a Forta.org integration to detect real-time web3 threads and notify
+- Build an email news integration and send custom notifications based on on-chain events with paragraph.xyz or substack

 - Customize existing cloud functions to your needs using the AI Console on our [admin portal](https://admin.zen.watch)

 ### Submit to Zen.Watch